Capital Birmingham

-Capital Birmingham is a local radio station owned and operated by Global Radio as part of the Capital radio network.
+Capital Birmingham was a local radio station owned and operated by Global as part of the Capital radio network.
 It broadcasts to Birmingham from studios at Brindleyplace in Birmingham City Centre.

 In April 2019, Capital Birmingham was merged with a sister station in the East Midlands to form Capital Midlands.

 History

 The station began broadcasting as Choice FM on 1 January 1995, after taking over the licence previously operated by Buzz FM.
 Four years later, Choice was renamed as Galaxy after it was bought out by Chrysalis.
 Galaxy was sold off to Global Radio in June 2007 in a £170 million deal which saw the group take over The Arrow, LBC and Heart.

 The station was relaunched and re-branded as 102.2 Capital on 3 January 2011 as part of a merger of Global Radio's Galaxy and Hit Music networks to form the nine-station Capital radio network.
 In April 2013, the station along with Heart West Midlands moved to new studios at Eleven Brindleyplace in central Birmingham.